panaflexx/classyc/README.md

 # ClassyC — Modern C with Classes, Strings, Dicts & More

 **ClassyC** is a C11 compiler with a carefully chosen set of modern language extensions that make systems programming feel dramatically more productive, while staying true to C's spirit.
+Classy is a heavily-modified c2m compiler from MIR.

 It is built on the battle-tested [MIR](https://github.com/vnmakarov/mir) JIT/AOT infrastructure, giving you:
 - Fast JIT execution (interpreter, lazy codegen, basic-block versioning)